davesantos/davesantos-2019/_projects/i-am-smileyface.md

   - /assets/iam_logo.svg
 year: 2011
 ---
 I AM :) was a dyed tote bag project by Kayla Bearg and Dominic Santos.
-Limited batch were exhibited at the [Southern Exposure](https://www.soex.org/) artist sale and sold at [General Store](http://shop-generalstore.com/) San Francisco.
+A limited batch was exhibited at the [Southern Exposure](https://www.soex.org/) artist sale and sold at [General Store](http://shop-generalstore.com/) San Francisco.
 I was responsible for designing a logo to be screen printed on the bags.